Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance

-We will consider divisions with 1, 2, 3, 5, 10 and 30 channels.
+For tests of intervals we consider divisions with 1, 2, 3, 5, 10 and 30 channels.
 This is all done in a separate ``main'' program.
-For each division the main program calls the analysis program and transmits to the latter three histograms: the ``main'', and two ``auxiliaries''.
+For each division the main program calls the analysis program and transmits to the latter three histograms: the ``main'' and two ``auxiliaries''.
 The analysis program knows $t_a$ and $t_b$ and reconstructs the confidence interval for $s$, its most probable value, and the significance.

-The analysis program knows $t_a$ and $t_b$ and reconstructs the confidence interval for $s$ and the most probable value.
-If ordered it can also reconstruct the significance.
-Technically, the analysis program can and usually is called more than once for each division, each time with different purpose.
-In most of its calls the analysis program does not know the true $\vec{a}$ and $\vec{b}$, when they are assumed to be unknown.
-However, in a special call, in order to compute the ``precise'' estimate of significance, for which the pseudo-experiments should be generated with the precise nuisance parameters, the main program additionally supplies the analysis program with the precise distributions of $\vec{a}$ and $\vec{b}$.